Gog and Magog

 Lord Mayor's Day

-Later in 1672, the Pageantmaster Thomas Jordan referred to them as "two exceeding rarities", and stated that "at the conclusion of the Show, they are to be set up in Guildhall, where they may be daily seen all year and I hope never to be demolished by such dismal violence as happened to their predecessors."
+In 1672 the Pageantmaster Thomas Jordan referred to the giants as "two exceeding rarities", and stated that "at the conclusion of the Show, they are to be set up in Guildhall, where they may be daily seen all year and I hope never to be demolished by such dismal violence as happened to their predecessors."
 He was referring to the destruction of much of the City by the great fire in 1666.
 His giants however only lasted a few years being made of wickerwork and pasteboard, in common with their sacrificial forebears, and were eventually destroyed by mice and rats.

 They were replaced in 1708 by a magnificent pair of wooden statues carved by Captain Richard Saunders.
 These giants, on whom the modeern versions are based, lasted for over two hundred years before destruction in the blitz.
 They, in turn, were replaced by the pair which can now be seen in Guildhall, and which were carved by David Evans in 1953.
 They were a gift to the City by Alderman Sir George Wilkinson who had been Lord Mayor in 1940, at the time of the destruction of the Saunders versions.

 Gog and Magog symbolize one of many links between the modern business institutions of the City and its ancient history.
 This is only the most recent of many rebirths, which have long been symbolised by the phoenix on Magog's shield representing return after fire.
-Today, the words of Thomas Boreman in his "Gigantick History" of 1741 summarise the Londoner's view as well as ever:
+Today, the words of Thomas Boreman summarise the Londoner's view as well as ever: